Free Resource · Updated April 2026

 Quick Comparison

-City Residential Commercial Electrical HVAC / Mech Plumbing
+City State Residential Commercial Solar Electrical HVAC / Mech Plumbing Portal

-DenverCO Weeks for straightforward remodels; longer with structural review Same-day to 1 week for standalone scopes Same-day to 1 week Same-day to 1 week
+South Pasadena CA Same-day issuance for eligible residential rooftop PV Same-day to 1 week for standalone electrical scopes Same-day to 1 week for standalone mechanical scopes Same-day to 1 week for standalone plumbing scopes South Pasadena Citizen Access

 Timelines are estimates from official city guidelines.
 Actual processing depends on project complexity, completeness of application, and current department workload.